lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

 * Then restart httpd.

   `sudo systemctl restart httpd`
-* Disable the default page of apache so that you ca view the wordpress on the internet.
+* Disable the default page of apache so that you can view the wordpress website on the internet.

   `sudo mv /etc/httpd/conf.d/welcome.conf /etc/httpd/conf.d/welcome.conf_backup`